How to quickly fix Mac Bluetooth not working

 In most ways, Bluetooth headphones are no different than other Bluetooth-enabled devices.
 Start by making sure your Bluetooth headphones are charged and in discoverable mode.
 After that you’re just a few clicks away from having them connected to your Mac.
 You can either use Apple’s default connection method:

-1. Go to System Preferences
+1. Go to System Settings.

-2. Click on Bluetooth ➙ Turn Bluetooth On
+2. Click on Bluetooth ➙ Turn Bluetooth on.

 Or, use AirBuddy to connect your headphones from a bubble screen.